-While it is difficult to project how deep the pandemic will be and how long it will last, we do expect it will negatively impact our business for the remainder of 2020.
-We expect our Hospitality and Retail segments to be the most impacted by the COVID-19 pandemic, but do expect our Banking segment will also experience negative impacts.
+While it is difficult to project how disruptive and protracted the pandemic will be, we do expect it will negatively impact our business for the remainder of 2020 and into 2021.
+We expect all of our segments results to be negatively impacted by the COVID-19 pandemic.
 We expect our hardware revenues to be most impacted while our recurring revenue stream is expected to be more resilient.
+We are in the process of evaluating the long-term impact that COVID-19 may have on our business model, which may result in charges in the fourth quarter of 2020.
+These charges may include both cash and non-cash items.